Incest pornography

-History and legality

-There is a substantial amount of incest pornography on the Internet, leading some to argue it may legitimize or encourage real-life incest.
-Jeffrey Masson has even argued that incest porn is "the very nucleus of pornography — its prototypical form."

 Twincest and sibcest porn

 Going back at least as far as the Christy twins in the 1970s, depictions of incest, and particularly incest between twins, have been a feature of gay pornography.
 Though the Christy twins may have been unrelated but similar-looking men and some twins have appeared together in scenes without substantial contact between them, some genuine twins have performed sexual acts on each other.
 It is illegal in many jurisdictions.
 For example, in Australia it is rated "Refused Classification" (RC).

 The 1999 William Higgins production Double Czech included actual sex between the Bartok twins, as did the 2009 sequel between the Richter twins.
-Another pair of Czech twins, Elijah and Milo Peters, who work together condomless for both oral and anal sex for studio Bel Ami.
-As of 2010, were reported to live together as a monogamous couple outside of their porn careers and want to continue working together for another 50 years.
+Another pair of Czech twins, Elijah and Milo Peters, who work together condomless for both oral and anal sex for studio BelAmi.
+As of 2010, they were reported to be living together as a monogamous couple outside of their porn careers and want to continue working together for another 50 years.
 Some scenes with the Peters twins together have needed to be re-edited in order to gain approval from film classification censors for distribution in markets including the United Kingdom and the United States.